Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 Shark Rocket True Pet Ultra-Light Handstick Vacuum Cleaner

-It should come as no surprise that Shark makes the list for best lightweight vacuum.
+It should come as no surprise that Shark makes the list for the best lightweight vacuum.
 This Rocket vacuum is an exceptional vacuum that cleans wonderfully and as a bonus also weighs only 3 kg.

-It is a stick style vacuum that doesn’t have many of the limitations of other sticks.
+It is a stick-style vacuum that doesn’t have many of the limitations of other sticks.
 It works as well or better than most fully upright vacuums and weighs less than half as much.
 An added feature is that it is transformed into a handheld to use either in your car or on your stairs.

 The fact that it is tailored towards pet owners means you can be sure to get an exceptional clean even without any pets.
 The motorised brush head has two rows of rollers that can break up fine to heavy debris.